 Why Donāt Oil and Water Mix?

-Alright, here is an explanation for your little scientistsl!
+Alright, here is an explanation for your little scientists!
 Imagine you have a bottle with two different liquids: water and oil.
-When you mix them together, they donāt become friends.
+When you mix them, they donāt become friends.
 Instead, they like to stay separate, and hereās why:

 The Big Idea